 While business continuity is all about having your entire company been on the same track all of the time, it does not mean that everyone has the same routine every single day.
 Changing up your routine is a good way to spark creativity and should never be discouraged in business.
 But having some set routines like weekly check-ins is a good way to keep everyone on track without binding them to a strict daily routine.

 Having good self-awareness is important for all employees because it enables them to know their strengths and weaknesses.
-For a business owner, it is important to know who your employees are and what they’re specialty is.
+For a business owner, it is important to know who your employees are and what their specialty is.
 Establish these specialties right away and make sure that everyone knows their role.
 You want your employees to know that each one has a role to play and that role is essential to the success of the company.
 Also, having people with specialties in specific roles will make it easier to replace employees who move on to a different company.

 Another way to ensure business continuity is to document as much as possible.
 Whether an idea is a breakthrough or a failure, it’s important for the growth of your company.
 Mistakes are chances to improve.
 Having your mistakes well documented will help keep current and future employees from making the same errors.
 When solutions to these problems occur, share them with the entire office.
 Some mistakes are easy to make, which is why you want all of your employees to know how to avoid them.